SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   equivalent element in the message-body MAY also be present, but MUST than be consistent with the header.

+X-REPP-svcs: The namespace used by the client in the EPP request document in the message-body of the HTTP request.

 ### Generic HTTP Headers